SkellamMixtureMechanism/SMM/README.md

 ## SMM for distributed sum estimation

-An example python script for computing the privacy parameter $\epsilon$
+An example python script for computing the privacy guarantee of a distributed sum estimation task is as follows.

 </pre><code>python3 smm_dse_analysis.py --gamma=64 --mu=5.95</code></pre>

+By default, we estimate the privacy parameter $\epsilon$ with target $\Delta$ set to $10^{-5}$.

 ## SMM for MNIST